 Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
 What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
 This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use.
 Follow the format below:

-CLAIMS is an Authentication Server.
 PII is used by application users (CAPRI, JLV, Web VRAM) to authenticate and gain access to VistA applications.